stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-Notes:

-* We also introduce additional helpers for floating-point and pointer arrays.

-* Perhaps surprisingly JNA does not provide these helpers (or it does but they are hidden for some reason).
+Additional helpers are also implemented for arrays of floating-point values and pointers.
+Surprisingly JNA does not provide these helpers (or it does but they are hidden for some reason).

-* The `wait` table is a linked map so that the two fields have the same order.

 In the demo we can now configure the work submission for the render task to use the semaphores:

 ```java